-This year’s conference is themed ‘Social Skills for Life’.
-We’ve put together a packed agenda that speaks to current issues facing families and individuals living with 22q11DS.
+This year’s conference is themed ‘Education’.
+We are putting together a packed agenda that speaks to current issues facing families and individuals living with 22q11DS.

 I am an educational consultant, speaker, author and advocate who plans special education programs on behalf of children with 22q11.2 deletion syndrome and others with complicated learning needs.
 I am a retired educator who has spent 38 years in the classroom, teaching children in grades K through 8, and as an advisor to the gifted program in the Middleton Cross Plains Area School District in Wisconsin.
 In addition I have served as a cooperating teacher with the School of Education, University of Wisconsin-Madison for 15 years and I have won an Excellence in Teaching Award in Economics Education.
 Since 1994, I have been actively involved with issues related to the 22q11.2 deletion syndrome and education throughout the United States and abroad.
 I am a past president and U.S. Regional Director of the Velo Cardio Facial Education Foundation, I serve on the board of the 22q International Foundation, and I consult for the 22q Family Foundation and for the VCFS Virtual Center.
 In 2008, I wrote the first book dealing with the learning issues associated with the syndrome.
 The book, Educating Children with Velo Cardio Facial Syndrome, is now in its second addition.
 I have presented to groups throughout the U.S. and abroad on 22q11.2 issues and I have also produced teacher-training webcasts and a book for children with special needs entitled, So, What’s the Difference.
 My website is www.cutlerlandsman.com.

 Please check back soon for more info about the program and the speakers.